morphatic/isat-portfolio/teaching/teaching_narrative.md

 negative thoughts and feelings were creeping into their consciousness throughout the day.
 The overall tenor of the class became much more relaxed and enjoyable for everyone present.
-Of particular note, the 21 students in my GISAT 160 section had an average response of 4.81 out of 5.0 on question #12 of the ISAT course evaluation: _The course helped me to gain an appreciation for the subject._ I think this is significant, and these results encouraged me to find other ways to boost student well-being and motivation.
+Of particular note, the 21 students in my GISAT 160 section had an average response of 4.81 out of 5.0 on question #12 of the ISAT course evaluation: _The course helped me to gain an appreciation for the subject._ I think this is significant, particularly since this is a GenEd class that usually gets pretty low ratings, and these results encouraged me to find other ways to boost student well-being and motivation.

 ### 2013 Spring - 2014 Spring: Mastery vs. Performance Orientation